Updated February 25, 2019

 Overnight on the island is a privilege that can be costly.
-The town has only 2,000 inhabitants; housing is scarce and therefore, although references are excellent, prices start above 200 € for a double room.
+The town has only 2,000 inhabitants; housing is scarce and therefore, although references are excellent, prices start above 200 € for a double room, except for occasional discounts.
 There is a campsite 10 minutes by bus east from the ferry terminal but, unless the travelers bring their own tent, is also very expensive.

 WHERE TO EAT